 (3) Why do ye not think that greater is the value of an endless happiness than that misery which never dies--because of the praise of the world?

 It is wanting the praise of the world and the praise of those around us.
-Our culture has a tendency to create awe and wonder in other human beings, even our church leaders.
+Our culture has a tendency to create awe and wonder in other human beings, particularly our church leaders.
 Succumbing to the awe and the title pose a particular danger and a comparison to the Savior's description of those who love to greet each other by title in the marketplace.
 One of the particular dangers of succumbing to the praise of others is that we can easily come to think of ourselves as good, thereby deceiving ourselves because of the praise of the world.
-Anything that causes us to transfer our trust to ourselves and others instead of our God is Anti-Christ, and yet Moroni is describing us and as he says, "I know your doing."
+Anything that causes us to transfer our trust to ourselves and others instead of our God, is Anti-Christ, and yet Moroni is describing us and as he says, "I know your doing."

 His knowing our doing is right on with his next question,

 (4) Why do ye adorn yourselves with that which hath no life?
-Moroni, before asking this question, says of us that

 we "love money and